 This is a common issue that is wiping £ millions if not £ billions off the in-store performance of brands – And it really needn’t be this way.
 There is a simple and obvious solution to this.
 But as the saying goes: The obvious isn’t always apparent!

-- Sales of a Health & Beauty product increased by 76% just form changing the base colour of the SRP.
+- Sales of a Health & Beauty product increased by 76% just from changing the base colour of the SRP.

 - Sales of a different FMCG brand dropped by 31% as a result of merely changing the design of the SRP.